Hereforlolz/Therapist-Dashboard-AWS/README.md

 ## 🤝 Want to Contribute?

 This was build for the AWS Lambda hackathon as a prototype to help my therpaist pay more attention to me without getting burnout documenting.
-This was built fast and solo — so if you want to help out (or suggest features from a therapist’s perspective), I’m all ears.
+This was built fast and solo - so if you want to help out (or suggest features from a therapist’s perspective), I’m all ears.

+---
 git clone https://github.com/Hereforlolz/Therapist-Dashboard-AWS
 cd ui && npm install && npm start
 ---

 ## 📞 Contact & Support

-**Created by**: [Your Name]
+**Created by**: Sreenidhi
 **GitHub**: [Hereforlolz](https://github.com/Hereforlolz)
 **Demo**: [Live Application](https://your-render-app.onrender.com)
 **Video**: [3-Minute Demo](https://youtube.com/watch?v=your-video-id)